 Anyone reading this site over the last several years has probably noticed my growing alarm about leftist “social justice” ideologies.
 I had already become somewhat acquainted with queer theory while doing research for my book on sexual ethics in 2012-2013.
-A 2016 lecture on intersectionality by David French, however, helped me to see that queer theory was but one strand of a multi-faceted leftist identitarian movement.
+A 2016 lecture on intersectionality at an ADF event, however, helped me to see that queer theory was but one strand of a multi-faceted leftist identitarian movement.
 I had heard of identity politics, but now I was beginning to understand some of its ideological underpinnings.
 More and more, it appeared to be a kind of religion.

 I began writing informally about intersectionality in this space in 2017 and began to see how that theory was a part of a larger “social justice” project that divides all of humanity into identity groups that can be categorized as either “oppressed” or “oppressor.”
 That eventually led to more reading—including some of Kimberlé Crenshaw’s seminal work on intersectionality (see here and here) and Delgado and Stefancic’s introduction to Critical Race Theory.
 As I had previously seen with respect to queer theory, I was quickly coming to the conclusion these other leftist “social justice” ideologies contained premises that are incompatible with the Christian gospel.